 Here is some more useful information relevant to the MMJ program in Louisiana:

-What Kind of Marijuana Can I Purchase?
+What Types of Cannabis Can I Purchase in LA?

 - Therapeutic oils and tinctures